-If you are a resident of Boone, Pulaski, Shelby, Grant, Franklin, Scott, Rowan, Bourbon, Bath, Montgomery, Clark.
-Jessamine, Madison.
-Rockcastle, Laurel or Whitley county in Kentucky and are involved in an accident with a tractor-trailer or any type of truck, you need a well qualified lawyer that is well versed in Kentucky law and has knowledge of the trucking industry and the rules and regulations they must abide by to get you just compensation.
+If you were in a truck accident in Kentucky or Ohio, you need a well qualified lawyer that is well versed in the law and has knowledge of the trucking industry and the rules and regulations they must abide by to get you just compensation.
 Due to the sheer weight and size of a big rig, the results of the accident can be far more devastating to the occupants of the smaller vehicle, often resulting in permanent disabilities or even death.
 The sooner you seek legal help, the better off you are.
-There is the matter of evidence at the crash scene that they need to secure before time and weather conditions obliterate it, and time limits on procuring legal documents such as driver logs, safety inspections, etc., and the statute of limitations to file the case.
+There is evidence at the crash scene that we need to secure before time and weather conditions obliterate it, and time limits on procuring legal documents such as driver logs, safety inspections, etc., and the statute of limitations to file the case.
 We also need to see photographs and talk to witnesses immediately after the truck accident.

 The attorney you turn to in this time of crisis will be familiar with the Federal Motor Carrier Safety Regulations, (FMCSRs), that attempts to regulate the trucking industry on the federal level by monitoring and enforcing things such as licensing requirements, weight, size and load limitations, work hours and insurance minimums.
 They will investigate whether these procedures have all been complied with.
 The case becomes increasingly complicated if the criteria of the FMCSRs have been complied with, however, your lawyer will know how to interpret driver logs and the accident reconstruction to your benefit.
-Under Kentucky's' Motor Vehicles Reparations Act, commonly referred to as the "No- Fault Law," there are two components; personal injury protection and limitations on an individual's right to sue or be sued.
-In the case of an accident involving a tractor trailer, due to the seriousness of the resulting consequences, the limitations on this insurance may not nearly cover the costs you may have incurred, and this is where your lawyer is of such importance.
+Under Kentucky's' Motor Vehicles Reparations Act, commonly referred to as the "No- Fault Law," or personal injury protection (PIP).
+In the case of an accident involving a tractor trailer, due to the seriousness of the resulting consequences, the limitations (usually only $10,000) on this insurance may not nearly cover the costs you may have incurred, and this is where your lawyer is of such importance.
 Their experience, aggressiveness and specialized knowledge will be to your benefit.